 The methods used have also expanded as better cameras and editing software have become available.
 With the advent of the internet, social sites like Instagram and Flickr also enable their users to share their concepts.

 Some tips to help you discover conceptual photography better:

 Reflections and water are perfect for conceptual photos as they can be used to create dramatic effects.
 You can use glass or any other kind of reflective material for reflection to represent personality vs. appearance, self-esteem, selfishness, and many other important concepts of individual thinking.

 While on the other hand, water can be used for other surreal effects.
 Using water is a dramatic concept as it can add depth to portraits.
 Especially underwater effects tend to emotional and heart-wrenching.
 You can use the rain, beaches, a waterfall, and even bathtubs if you don’t have any other source available.

 Produce Surreal Photos using Motion Blur and Anonymity

 Surrealism is rare these days in photos, but it is the most attractive form of conceptual photography.
 So to create such bizarre yet attractive images, you can use many techniques.
 One such way is using motion blur, which makes your results look eerie and confusing.
 You can create it by experimenting with your camera.

 You can either move your camera while pressing the shutter or make your subject move around.
 You can also utilize panning techniques.
 Another way to make your photos look distinct is to add Anonymity.
 With partly hidden faces, mysterious and moody aura, your pictures can become more relatable.

-These touches can be added via editing programs using a variety of textures, brushes, and other resources.
+These touches can be added via editing programs using various textures, brushes, and other resources.

 Making subjects levitate